antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day2.md

  Remarks
  ---
- This ends the first part of this course.
-You can continue now with the analysis of intra-tumor heterogeneity.
- We hope that this course has been helpful.
+ This ends this part of this course.
+You can continue now with playing around with dataset fitting your We hope that this course has been helpful.
 At the end of the workshop, please provide feedback on the course with <a href="https://docs.google.com/forms/d/e/1FAIpQLScy5xoA4btrYfuOOhc5qFKmYkV9_SBv1PQABPgV7eVJY8gk4A/viewform" target="_blank">this form</a>.

  If you want to have your genomics data visualized and analyzed using the R2 platform you can always consult r2-support@amc.nl